InternalError503/cyberfox/_Build/_Linux/README.md

 ~/Desktop/build_cyberfox.sh
 ```

-Note: Don't edit build_cyberfox.sh on windows as windows adds \r or \r\n to line endings to assimilate carriage returns this will just cause error messages in the script or cause it not to work.
+Note: Don't edit build_cyberfox.sh on windows as windows adds \r or \r\n to line endings to assimilate carriage returns this will just cause error messages in the script or cause it not to work
+unless using a good text editor i.e notepad++.

 If bundle_cyberctr.sh is in the root folder where build_cyberfox.sh is then it will offer to repackage the build with CyberCTR addon.